 Avaya IP Office 500

-The Avaya IP Office 500, named the Unified Communications Product of the Year by Internet Telephony Magazine, has many features all of which help optimize business collaboration.
+The Avaya IP Office 500, named the Unified Communications Product of the Year by Internet Telephony Magazine, has a range of features ideally suited for small teams.

 Cisco UC 320W- FXO-K9